nyu-software-engineering/course-materials/slides/unit-testing.md

 - Learn how to make doubles with `sinon` by watching [this video](https://www.youtube.com/watch?v=Qlmv7nox5pM) from the Grace Hopper Full Stack Academy, and reading its [documentation](https://sinonjs.org/#get-started).

+---

+template: tools

+## Python

+The following are the recommended tools for unit testing in Python.

 --

+- [pytest](https://docs.pytest.org/en/7.2.x/) as the Python testing framework.

+--

+- [pytest-flask](https://pytest-flask.readthedocs.io/en/latest/) - a module that helps test flask routes using pytest

+--

+- [coverage](https://coverage.readthedocs.io/en/latest/) for code coverage analysis.

+--

+Documentation on each of these sites is relatively good.

+---

+name: conclusions

+# Conclusions

+--

+This slide deck has attempted to give you a high-level overview of the intentions and directions of unit testing.
+Now go and try it.

 - Thank you.
 Bye.